ZilanAlvi/Premier-Football-League/README.md

 PremierZone is a comprehensive project designed to scrape match statistics for over 700 players, manipulate and present the data dynamically, and predict match outcomes using machine learning.
 The project is divided into four main components: Backend, Frontend, Data Scraping, and Machine Learning.

+Note: The backend is currently not being hosted, this will be fixed soon...

 ## Features

 - **Data Scraping**: Engineered a comprehensive data scraping of match statistics for 700+ players using Python and pandas.